If you are getting started with Dictionaries in ClickHouse we have a tutorial that covers that topic. Take a look here.

 You can add your own dictionaries from various data sources.
-The data source for a dictionary can be a local text or executable file, an HTTP(s) resource, or another DBMS.
-For more information, see “Sources for external dictionaries”.
+The source for a dictionary can be a ClickHouse table, a local text or executable file, an HTTP(s) resource, or another DBMS.
+For more information, see “Dictionary Sources”.

 - Fully or partially stores dictionaries in RAM.